 On Tuesday May 19, 2015, our class held an outreach event.
 We invited members of the community to come visit the Women’s League Cabin (WLC) site in the Carleton College Cowling Arboretum.
 Throughout the term we have done research and excavation around the WLC, and this was an opportunity for us to give back to the community, sharing the work and knowledge we have gathered.

-Poster curtesy of the ARCN246 Outreach Group & Photos are curtesy of JordiKai Watanabe-Inouye
+Poster courtesy of the ARCN246 Outreach Group & Photos are courtesy of JordiKai Watanabe-Inouye

 Visiting Archaeologist, Tom Garrison

 “Landscapes of Power: Art, Architecture, and Royal Authority at El Zotz”

 An acquaintance of Alex Knodell, Tom Garrison, Assistant Professor of Anthropology and Spatial Sciences at the University of Southern California, gave a campus lecture on his research in the Maya Lowlands of Guatemala.
 Here he directs the Proyecto Arqueológico El Zotz, which is a multi-disciplinary archaeological project involving regional survey, excavation, remote sensing, and environmental and spatial analysis.
 More broadly, Garrison’s research and teaching interests include ancient Mesoamerican civilizations, landscape-based approaches to ancient geopolitics, and applications of GIS and remote sensing technologies to archaeology.
 Garrison was a great asset for our class, especially out in the field.
 On site (at the WLC) Garrison showed a select group of students how to use a total station, which is used to measure points relative to space.
 Points and coordinates were taken by the total station during the opening and closing of contexts in trenches as well as at the end of the day.
 These points were critical for the construction of a GIS map.